mgree/smoosh/README.md

 # How to build it

-The easiest way to build the code is with Docker.
-The included `Dockerfile` will generate an image with Lem and all of the necessary libraries.
-Run `docker -t smoosh .`.
+- Run: `docker build -t smoosh .`

 To build by hand, you should more or less follow the steps in the Dockerfile, adapting to your system.
 (For example, on OS X, you'll probably want to install directly to `/usr/local`.)

 # How to test it

-The easiest way to test the code is with Docker.
-The included `Dockerfile.test` is based on the main image.
-Run `docker -t smoosh-test -f Dockerfile.test .`.
+- To run the test suite after building, run: `docker build -t smoosh-test -f Dockerfile.test . && docker run smoosh-test`
+- To explore the built image, run: `docker run -ti smoosh`

 To test by hand, there are two sets of relevant tests: the libdash tests (in `libdash/test`) and the smoosh tests (in `src`).
 Both have directories have `Makefile`s with appropriate test targets, so you can test both by running the following: